sergeinack3/PowerEduc/lib/php-jwt/readme_powereduc.txt

-Description of php-jwt library import into Moodle
+Description of php-jwt library import into PowerEduc

 Dependencies
 ------------